Boy Scout’s Mission to Honor Jewish Veterans

 The work called for long collaboration with JCGC office staff in searching the myriad unique, antique and sometimes incomplete burial records collected from the over 20 cemeteries that joined to form JCGC in 2008, plus all burials since then.
 This effort yielded a list of 800 U.S. veterans known to be buried in JCGC cemeteries.

-However, Weil Funeral Home had also been recording veteran burials since 1942, and their data identified well over 3,000 Cincinnati Jewish veterans who had died—not all of whom, however, were buried in JCGC cemeteries.
+However, Weil Funeral Home had also been recording veteran burials since 1942, and a review of their data by Ethan and his team of volunteers identified well over 3,000 Cincinnati Jewish veterans who had died—not all of whom, however, were buried in JCGC cemeteries.
 So, hours of painstaking data comparison began, as Ethan and volunteers verified information across the two data bases.
 Many notations have been made in order to update JCGC records with additional veteran information from Weil’s.
 Bit by bit, veterans are also being discovered who served well before WWII, such as in the Civil War, the Spanish-American War and WWI.
 The task was, and still is, detailed and time-consuming.

 And there remained the issue of covering the cost of the actual markers.
 This spring, three anonymous donors graciously responded to a first request from JCGC Executive Director David Harris for help purchasing an initial supply of veteran grave markers and flag holders.
 These lead gifts will need to be supplemented with additional fundraising.
 Many more grave markers will be needed before project’s end, and JCGC will need additional funds to help properly maintain the memorials in the cemeteries and otherwise honor veterans.

-Just before Memorial Day 2019, three years after he’d started, Ethan was ready to call together volunteers and begin placing the first markers on some known veterans’ graves at Walnut Hills Cemetery.
+Just before Memorial Day 2019, four years after he decided on doing this project and following a year of planning, research, and then compiling the data, Ethan was ready to call together volunteers and begin placing the first markers on some known veterans’ graves at Walnut Hills Cemetery.

-That crew consisted of three JCGC board members, several of Ethan’s friends from Springboro BSA Troop 7, and Ethan’s troop leader (who is also his father) Eric Zied.
+That crew consisted of three JCGC board members, several of Ethan’s friends from Springboro BSA Troop 7, and Ethan’s troop leaders.
 Together they placed markers on 250 veterans’ graves which they located on the grounds one…by…one.
 Literally hundreds more graves remain to be marked at other JCGC cemeteries, work that will be done by volunteers over the next three years.
 In total, it now seems likely that as many as 2,000 Jewish veterans are buried in JCGC cemeteries!